stlartworks/stlartworks.github.io/support.md

 seoTitle: We are grateful for your donations, support and consideration
 seoDescription: Every dollar you donate helps us provide quality job training and art education for teens who otherwise might not have the opportunity to bring home a paycheck and learn valuable job and life skills at the same time.

-feature-img: family-001.jpg
+featureImg: family-001.jpg
-feature-statement: SUPPORT US
+featureStatement: SUPPORT US

 title: Thank you
 subtitle: We are grateful for your support